 - Where to Look:

-labour markets most likely to offer the required job seekers.
+In Order to reduce costs, firms look into labour markets most likely to offer the required job seekers.
 Generally, companies look into the national market for managerial & professional employees, regional or local markets for technical, clerical & blue-collar employees.
 But now-a days company’s adopt incremental strategy in which initial efforts are concentrated in regional or local labour markets & expanded only if these efforts fail to achieve the desired result.

 - How to look: